fivetanley/warn.js/README.md

 **Warn** makes it easy to create and reuse [JSHint](https://github.com/jshint/node-jshint) configuration files.
 You can even toggle settings on the fly.

+`Warn.js` can generate *predefined globals* ( so JSHint won't yell at you because you're using them because they haven't been defined yet) for the following projects:

+  1. Agility
+  2. Angular
+  3. Backbone
+  4. Ember
+  5. Ext.js
+  6. Knockout
+  7. Knockback
+  8. RequireJS
+  9. Spine.js
+  10. Underscore
+  11. YUI

+`Warn` also supports the following test suite's globals:

+  1. Buster
+  2. Chai (TDD and BDD style )
+  3. Expect.js
+  4. Hiro
+  5. Jasmine
+  6. Mocha (All styles / interfaces)
+  7. QUnit
+  8. Sinon
+  9. Vows

 First, install JSHint if you haven't so already:

 `npm install -g jshint`